1 Processes for developing guidance in the HealthTech programme

 • minimise burden of data collection whenever possible, for example, by using real-world data collections that build on existing clinical information flows

-• consider advice laid out in NICE's health technology evaluation manual, real-world evidence framework and evidence standards framework for digital health technologies to inform evidence generation
+• consider advice laid out in NICE's technology appraisal and highly specialised technologies guidance: the manual, real-world evidence framework and evidence standards framework for digital health technologies to inform evidence generation

 • make the evidence generated available to NICE in a form that can be used for decision making.
 For example, structuring and presenting findings as for a research publication, and ideally being able and ready to provide individual patient data if possible.